Jonnie Penn Keynote Speaker

 Jonnie explores the Future of Work for Millennial and Post-Millennials in the Fourth Industrial Revolution.
 He has served as an expert speaker at the United Nations, European Parliament, Council of Europe, Davos, and to the UK House of Lords, as well as for global non-profits and corporations.
 His thoughts on the direction of AI research have recently been featured in The Economist, IBM Think Leaders, PwC, and elsewhere.

-Jonnie is an Affiliate at the Berkman Klein Center at Harvard University, a Research Fellow at St. Edmund’s College and at the Department of History and Philosophy of Science, University of Cambridge, and an Associate Fellow at the Leverhulme Centre for the Future of Intelligence.
+Jonnie serves as a Faculty Affiliate at the Berkman Klein Center at Harvard University; a Research Fellow and Teaching Associate at the Department of History and Philosophy of Science; a Research Fellow at St. Edmund’s College; and an Associate Fellow at the Leverhulme Centre for the Future of Intelligence.

 He was formerly a MIT Media Lab Assembly Fellow, Google Technology Policy Fellow, Fellow of the British National Academy of Writing and a popular broadcaster.

 As a teenager, Jonnie co-founded The Buried Life youth movement, a community that asks, “What do you want to do before you die?”
 The project grew to encompass a cult-hit television series aired in seventy countries.
 He is currently based in Cambridge, UK.

 • Making Sand Think: The Hard Ecological Limits on an AI Future:

 AI and climate are on a collision course.
 Data centres will use 20% of global electricity by 2030.
 How can we allocate resources that do not renew on human timescales?